Eurostar + NightJet to Austria

 Step 1a (if going to Innsbruck): Take an ICE to Cologne

-If you are travelling on the NightJet from Cologne to Innsbruck, then you'll change platform at Brussels to take an ICE train.
+If you are travelling on the NightJet from Cologne to Innsbruck, you'll need to change platform in Brussels onto an ICE train.

-May connections are timed with a 20-minute difference between arriving at Brussels by Eurostar and departing Brussels by ICE.
+Normally, many connections are timed with a 20-minute difference between arriving at Brussels by Eurostar and departing by ICE.
 The trains are on adjacent platforms, so the switch is easy.

-If you have time between trains, Brussels stations has plenty of cafe and snack bars where you enjoy a meal or buy food to take on the next stage of the journey.
+If you have time between trains, Brussels station has plenty of café and snack bars to enjoy a meal or buy food for the next stage of your journey.

-ICE train are incredibly spacious and comfortable - with huge windows to view the scenery.
-The way that they are designed is fantastic - a model for other train operators to follow.
+ICE trains are spacious and comfortable, with huge windows to view the scenery.
+In fact, we at SnowCarbon think the way they’re designed is fantastic—a model for other operators to follow.

-There are plenty of table seats and there is a cafe-bistro which serves hot meals (with china crockery and steel cutlery) for reasonable prices, as well as draft beer, tea, coffee and other beverages.
+There are plenty of table seats and a cafe-bistro which serves hot meals (with real crockery and cutlery) for reasonable prices, as well as draft beer, wine, and hot beverages.

 Step 2: Take the NightJet from Brussels (or Cologne) to Austria

-The NightJet is a sleeper train that can connect you from Amsterdam, Brussels, Cologne (and other stations) to Austria.
+The NightJet is a sleeper train that connects Amsterdam, Brussels, Cologne (and other stations) to Austria.

-It has couchettes with flat beds, so you can lie flat and enjoy a good night's sleep on you way to the slopes.
+It has couchettes with flat beds, so you can enjoy a good night's sleep en route to the slopes.

-You can choose from sleeping in a 2-berth, four-berth or six-berth couchette compartment, and these can be shared or booked off as private.
+You can choose from sleeping in a two-berth, four-berth or six-berth couchette compartment, which can be shared or booked as private.

-Although there isn't a cafe bar, the NightJet staff will offer a wake up call accompanied by a breakfast brought to your couchette (breakfast is included in the price of your ticket).
-You can also order hot and cold drinks and snacks at any time.
+Although there isn't a café-bar, the NightJet staff offer a wake-up call accompanied by breakfast brought to your compartment (all included in the price of your ticket).
+You can order hot and cold drinks and snacks at any time.

-The excellent Seat61 website has a very informative guide to NightJet trains which you might find useful, too
+The excellent Seat61 website has a guide to NightJet trains which you might find useful.

 Step 4: Transfer to your resort